 Not everyone is confident in both aspects and therefore a strong professional agent can be worth their weight in gold when a problem pops up.
-The following guide is a brief insight into our advice and we would recommend a non-commitment meeting to discuss the varying aspects you may encounter when becoming a landlord.
+The following guide is a brief insight into our advice, and we would recommend a non-commitment meeting to discuss the varying aspects you may encounter when becoming a landlord.

-One of the first questions we ask a landlord is ‘what would you do if your tenant was locked out at 9pm on a Saturday night and what would you do when a pipe bursts at 3pm on a Sunday afternoon?’.
-If there is a pause, we would advise they consider a professional agent to assist them with the investment.
+Two questions we ask a landlord are 1. what would you do if your tenant was locked out at 9pm on a Saturday night? and 2.
+What would you do when a pipe bursts at 3pm on a Sunday afternoon?’.
+If there is a pause, we advise they consider a professional agent to assist them with their investment.
 Picking the agent is as key, if not more so, than picking the tenant as without trust in them, you will not be as strong as you need to be going forward.
-We always advise you check their call out procedure, management structure and also backgrounds of their team.
-Another point of concern in recent years is hidden fees some agencies charge.
+When selecting and agent start with these questions:-

 Once you have prepared the above you need to understand and get the following documents to be legally compliant

-If you have a gas supply to the home, you need one of these from a GasSafe plumber on a yearly basis
+• Gas Certificate – If you have a gas supply to the home, you need one of these from a Gas Safe plumber on a yearly basis

-You need one of these, the cost is around £60 + vat and last 10 years
+• Energy Performance Certificate – You need one of these, the cost is around £60 + vat and last 10 years

-You will have read about this above
+• Right to Rent Check – You will have read about this above

+Moovahome can help with any of the above, regardless of a landlord engaging in management.
 It is also recommended to do an Electrical Safety Certificate and a Legionella Report on a rented property.

 Once the above is all done, it’s time to move the tenant in.

 At Moovahome, we do the all of the above at no extra cost than our standard management fee.
 On top of this, we offer monthly and yearly statements, as well as 24/7 emergency cover for your property.
-Our tradespeople offer 7 day call outs and we never mark up an invoice as our fee covers our wages.
+Our tradespeople offer 7-day call outs and we never mark up an invoice as our fee covers our wages.

 The above is just a small insight into Lettings, to understand it in more detail, please book a meeting with the team.